 By now you know I’m not going to trot out a sad sack of Cheddar or some weird cheese ball with nuts.
 I mean really?

 Suddenly fate heard our musings.
-My sister pointed across the parking lot and there was a fabulous cheese shop, just waiting for us.
+My sister pointed across the parking lot and there was an intriguing cheese shop, just waiting for us.

 This wasn’t any ordinary cheese shop Orrman’s Cheese Shop in Raleigh is straight out of Montreal or Paris.
 The charming southern couple who owned it treated us like the royalty we delusionally imagine we are.